kingparra/hpfp/08_-_recursion/notes.rst

 * go step-by-step through the process of writing recursive functions;
 * have fun with bottom.

+.. {{{

 8.1 & ½, Some remarks about recursion
 -------------------------------------

 What is recursion, in general?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+  "In general, something is recursive if it's defined in terms of itself."

+  ~ Will Kurt,
+    Get Programming with Haskell,
+    Lesson 7: Rules for recursion and pattern matching, 7.1 Recursion,
+    Paragraph 1,
+    Sentence 1.

-..
-"An entity or concept is said to be recursive when simpler or smaller self-similar instances form
+  "An entity or concept is said to be recursive when simpler or smaller self-similar instances form part of its constituents."

+  ~ Manuel Rubio-Sánchez,
-.. part of its constituents." ~ Manuel Rubio-Sanchez, Introduction to Recursive Programming, Chapter 1:
+    Introduction to Recursive Programming,
-..
-Basic Concepts of Recursive Programming, 1.1 Recognizing Recursion, Paragraph 1, Sentence 1.
+    Chapter 1: Basic Concepts of Recursive Programming, 1.1 Recognizing Recursion,
+    Paragraph 1,
+    Sentence 1.

-Recursion is a pattern that occurs naturally in many structures, both physical and abstract. **When a structure contains sucessively smaller instances of itself, then it's recursive.** Recursion is not a programming technique, but a pattern of structure.
-The programming techniques just use that pattern.
+Here is the pattern of recursion: **When a structure contains progressively smaller instances of itself, then it is recursive.** The recursive programming techniques discussed in this book are only particular uses of this general pattern.

+One place recursion is often employed are function definitions.
+So, how do you recognize a recursive function?
+Well, if a function calls itself within its definition, then it's recursive.

 .. !etymology recursion {{{